ibm-cloud-docs/vmwaresolutions/archiref/veeam-backup/veeam_cloud_vmware.md

 {{site.data.keyword.attribute-definition-list}}

-# Veeam in {{site.data.keyword.cloud_notm}} for VMware
+# Veeam in {{site.data.keyword.vcf-auto}}
 {: #veeam_cloud_vmware}

 ## Overview
 {: #veeam_cloud_vmware_overview}

-Veeam® in {{site.data.keyword.cloud_notm}} for VMware is an optional add-on service that can be ordered during the initial ordering of a vCenter Server instance or added to an existing vCenter Server instance.
+Veeam® in {{site.data.keyword.vcf-auto-short}} is an optional add-on service that can be ordered during the initial ordering of a {{site.data.keyword.vcf-auto-short}} instance or added to an existing {{site.data.keyword.vcf-auto-short}} instance.

 The service can be deployed by using the following options: